tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 ### Creating a new environment and installing required packages

-#### Python version
-The Python version required to run the scripts and notebooks of this repository is Python 3.10.
-Due to the use of myQLM in one of our models, only [python.org](https://www.python.org/downloads/macos/) and `brew` python distributions are supported. `conda` and `pyenv` won't work.

-1. If Python3.10 hasn't been installed (<em><strong>using brew</strong></em>) yet, or Python3.10 has been installed using any other method:
-    * Install brew following the instructions detailed [here](https://brew.sh/).
-    * Run the following command on the terminal to install it on your local device.
-      <pre><code>$ brew install python@3.10</pre></code>
-    * By running the following command on the terminal, we make sure that we will link the recently installed Python3.10 to the environmental variable <em><strong>python3.10</em></strong>.
-      <pre><code>$ brew link --overwrite python@3.10</pre></code>
-      We may get an error if there was any other environmental variable named <em><strong>python3.10</em></strong>.
-In that case we must remove the variable from the PATH with the command:
-      <pre><code>$ unset python3.10</pre></code>
-      and then use brew link command again.
-2. If Python3.10 has been already installed (<em><strong>using brew</em></strong>):
-    * We make sure that we have it linked to the the environmental variable <em><strong>python3.10</em></strong> using the command shown on section 1.2.
-A warning message will appear if we have it already linked (we can ignore it).
-    * We make sure that there are no packages installed on the global Python by running the command:
-      <pre><code>$ python3.10 -m pip list</pre></code>
-      In the case where there were packages installed on the global Python we should uninstall them with the command:
-      <pre><code>$ python3.10 -m pip uninstall &ltundesired package&gt</pre></code>
+The code in this repository requires Python 3.10.
+Pleaase ensure you have this installed in your system before proceeding.

 #### Dependencies

 ##### Poetry
-Note: we here assume that you are happy to use `poetry`'s lightweight virtual environenment set-up.
+We assume that you are happy to use `poetry`'s lightweight virtual environenment set-up.
 If for some reason you prefer to use an external virtual environemnt, simply activate it before using `poetry`, it will respect its precedence.
 <ol>
   <li> Make sure you have <code>poetry</code> installed locally.
 This can be done by running  <pre><code>$ poetry --version</pre></code> in your shell and checking the output.
 If installed, proceed, if not, follow instructions on their official website <a href="https://python-poetry.org/docs/#installation">here</a>. </li>
   <li> <code>cd</code> to the root of the repository where the files <code>pyproject.toml</code> and <code>poetry.lock</code> are located. </li>